Dronninglund

-Dronninglund is a town with a population of 3,487 (1 January 2022) in Brønderslev Municipality, Region Nordjylland on the peninsula of Jutland's eastern coast in northern Denmark.
+Dronninglund is a town with a population of 3,688 (1 January 2025) in Brønderslev Municipality, Region Nordjylland near the North Jutlandic Island's eastern coast in northern Denmark.

 Dronninglund was the municipal seat of the former Dronninglund Municipality, until 1 January 2007.

 Dronninglund Municipality

 The former Dronninglund Municipality was a municipality (Danish, kommune) in North Jutland County, until 1 January 2007.
 The municipality covered an area of 316 km2, and had a total population of 15,213 (2005).
 Its last mayor was Mikael Klitgaard, a member of the Venstre (Liberal Party) political party.